Leave a Whisper

 Leave a Whisper is the debut studio album by American rock band Shinedown.
 The album was released on May 27, 2003, by Atlantic Records, faring well due to the success of the singles "Fly from the Inside" and "45".
 Recording took place at Henson Recording Studios and The Blue Room, both in Los Angeles.
 Leave a Whisper paved the way for Shinedown's successful second album, Us and Them, and was re-released on June 15, 2004, to incorporate a cover version of Lynyrd Skynyrd's "Simple Man".
 The album's singles also fared well, with "Fly from the Inside" reaching No. 5, "45" reaching No. 3, "Simple Man" reaching No. 5, and "Burning Bright" reaching No. 2 on the US Mainstream Rock list.
 Music videos were made for the songs "45" and "Simple Man".

 Leave a Whisper is Shinedown's second best-selling album in both the United States and Canada.
 On August 17, 2004, it was certified gold for 500,000 copies sold, and by October 21, 2005, the album had sold one million copies in the US, and was certified platinum by the RIAA.
 The album was certified gold in Canada by Music Canada on February 8, 2023.

+In 2025, Lauryn Schaffner of Loudwire named the album the best post-grunge release of 2003.

 Background

 Prior to the album's release, frontman Brent Smith had been working with his prior band, Dreve, which had signed a record deal with Atlantic Records in 2000.
 The record label, unhappy with Dreve as a whole, dropped the band prior to releasing an album, but retained Smith, who they felt was worth developing separately as an artist.
 Atlantic signed Smith to a development deal where record representatives helped him with his song-writing ability, and helped him recruit members for a new band, which would become Shinedown.
 Smith moved to Jacksonville, Florida and began work on the project in 2001.
 The first member he recruited was bassist Brad Stewart, through local Jacksonville music producer Pete Thornton.
 Smith and Stewart began recording demos together in a small local studio, whose owner recommended they meet with her fiancé, guitarist Jasin Todd, who Smith brought in as the third member.
 The original lineup was rounded out by drummer Barry Kerch, who was the seventh drummer the band had auditioned for the spot.
 The four worked together on creating demos, and submitted their work-in-progress material to Atlantic, who approved of the material and greenlit a full-length album.
-The name of the band was thought of through a conversation about a painting that Stewart had inside of his home, with Brent Smith saying about the meaning of the band's name, "it's like the Yin and the Yang: sometimes you Shine and sometimes you're Down."
+The name of the band was thought of through a conversation about a painting that Stewart had inside of his home, with Brent Smith saying about the meaning of the band's name, "it's like the Yin and the Yang: sometimes you Shine and sometimes you're Down".